metasoarous/toto/README.md

 Once you've gotten going, you may wish to customize layout of your site a bit.
 Perhaps you would like to restrict the width of your main content.

-This can be accomplished with the `:template-fn` entry in your build spec.
+This can be accomplished with the `:template-fn` entry in your build spec:

 ```clojure
 (defn site-template [doc]